norton120/pirate_baby/content/posts/the_one_where_a_picture_of_your_dog_broke_the_cd_pipeline.md

 ![Bash is so destructive](/images/bash.png)

 You are just about ready to close down your laptop when an alert pops up from AWS CodeDeploy: your deployment has failed.
-You assume it is a fluke - probably a failed resource allocation or something similar, all you did was
+You assume it is a fluke - probably a failed resource allocation or something similar, all you did was add one line to a markdown file :man_shrugging:.
+So you retry.
+A few minutes pass, and then again the pipeline fails.
+Upon closer inspection the error indicates that your `taskdef.json` file is malformed, and the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDY5MDE0NzMsMTA4MDM0NjgzMV19
+eyJoaXN0b3J5IjpbLTkyNjE4NTUyMiwxMDgwMzQ2ODMxXX0=
 -->